 Investors, for example, will not take your business seriously if it's contractless — no matter the mouth-watering project amounts involved.
 Think about it.
 What will happen if one day your most valuable client falls into financial misfortune and is unable to pay millions worth of services you have already provided.
 What are you going to use to recover the money if you never signed a managed services contract?
 What if they never had cyber security insurance, which by the way is a key item that a managed services agreement should contain these days?

 A contract may be that «silent and boring» heap of documents that lies somewhere among your folders, but it's the ultimate glue that your MSP MUST not miss for all clients.

 Let's discuss managed services contracts in detail and help you understand why you need them in order to secure the true value of your MSP.

 MSP contract explained: What is a Managed Services Contract?

 An MSP contract is an agreement between a business and a managed service provider.
 Under the managed services agreement, the MSP agrees to provide a certain level of services to the business in exchange for a fee.
-The MSP might be responsible for monitoring and managing the company's IT infrastructure as defined in the contract.
-They typically provide a range of service packages, such as network management, security, IT support services such as help desk support, software maintenance and more.
+The MSP might be responsible for managing and monitoring the company's IT infrastructure as defined in the contract.
+They typically provide a range of service packages, such as network support, network security, IT support services such as help desk support, software maintenance, application management, disaster recovery and more.

 The length of the managed services contract is typically determined by the size and complexity of the IT infrastructure that the MSP will be managing.
-The managed service agreement should clearly outline the scope of services that will be provided, as well as the fees for those services.
+The managed service agreement should clearly outline the scope of services that will be provided, as well as the fees for those services and payment schedule.